IanLockwood/PizzaReviews/README.md

 # PizzaReviews
-A Pizza Review Aggregator Using the Mechanize gem
+A Pizza Review Aggregator using the Mechanize gem